Tips To Avoid Gazumping & Gazundering

 some hoops you may be required to jump through.
 If you would like some

-• Have your solicitor / conveyancer ready to go– choose wisely.
+mortgage advice, get in touch, it’s important to get expert advice. - Have your solicitor / conveyancer ready to go– choose wisely.
 The conveyancing process is where most deals can break

 down.
 Ensure you have your payments ready for any searches, or other